Ask AI

 Real-Life Examples

-Example 1: Cleaning up product codes with delimiters Imagine you have product codes that sometimes come with extra characters like hyphens, underscores, or spaces at the beginning or end, and you want to standardize them.
+Example 1: Cleaning up a product code Imagine you have product codes that sometimes come with "PROD-" at the beginning and "-END" at the end, and you only want the core code.

 • Inputs: